// a weekly series

 — Barrie

-I am co-founder and CEO of Mindset AI, where we are building Memex AI, a decision and knowledge layer for AI-native engineering teams.
+I am co-founder and CEO of Mindset AI, where we are building Memex, a decision and knowledge layer for AI-native engineering teams.
 This series is the thinking that shapes our product.
 I will flag it explicitly when an article touches something we build.
 Most of it is simply where the industry is going, with or without us.